- CLIENT SERVICES

 - Training Events

 - Instructional Design Library

 How are your learning management system and Pinterest alike?
-When I want a good recipe for an easy meal made in a Crockpot, my first instinct is to jump on Pinterest and find a great one with a pretty picture.
-I’m optimistic, and I tell myself that it will be a quick scan and I’ll find one quickly.
+When I want a good Crockpot recipe, my first instinct is to jump on Pinterest.
+I’m optimistic, and I tell myself that it will be a quick scan.

-Cut to three hours later where I’ve learned how to sand my hardwood floors and planned my dream vacation to Greece.
+Cut to three hours later.
+I’ve learned how to sand my hardwood floors and planned my dream vacation to Greece.
 And… nothing cooking in the Crockpot.

-Pinterest is chock-full of amazing things (one of them being pinterest.com/shawntaymichelle) and a seemingly endless supply of possibilities and shiny things that we can get sidetracked by pretty fast.
-Same goes for any social media platform.
+Pinterest is chock-full of amazing things (exhibit A) and a seemingly endless supply of possibilities and shiny things that we can get sidetracked by pretty fast.
+The same goes for any social media platform.
 We can easily fall into a scrolling blackhole without consuming and using the content.